Polycystic Ovary Syndrome (PCOS)

 What is polycystic ovary syndrome (PCOS)?

-Polycystic ovary syndrome (say "pah-lee-SIS-tik OH-vuh-ree SIN-drohm") is a problem in which a woman's hormones are out of balance.
-It can cause problems with your periods and make it difficult to get pregnant.
-PCOS also may cause unwanted changes in the way you look.
+Polycystic ovary syndrome (PCOS) is a hormone imbalance that can affect ovulation.
+It can cause problems with your periods and make it hard to get pregnant.
+PCOS may also cause other symptoms, such as weight gain, acne, or hair growth on the face or body.
 If it isn't treated, over time it can lead to serious health problems, such as diabetes and heart disease.

-Most women with PCOS grow many small cysts on their ovaries.
-That is why it is called polycystic ovary syndrome.
-The cysts are not harmful but lead to hormone imbalances.
+Most of those who have PCOS grow many small cysts on their ovaries.
+That's why it's called polycystic ovary syndrome.

 What causes PCOS?

-The cause of PCOS is not fully understood, but genetics may be a factor.
-PCOS seems to run in families, so your chance of having it is higher if other women in your family have it or have irregular periods or diabetes.
-PCOS can be passed down from either your mother's or father's side.
+PCOS is caused by hormones that are out of balance.
+What causes the imbalance isn't fully understood.
+But genetics may be a factor.
+PCOS seems to run in families.
+Your chance of having it is higher if others in your family have PCOS or have diabetes.

 What are the symptoms?

-Symptoms tend to be mild at first.
+Symptoms of PCOS tend to start gradually.
 You may have only a few symptoms or a lot of them.
-The most common symptoms are:
+Symptoms may include: